 The entire world was content with their quality of courage.

 'After a few years, in an assembly of kings where the maiden Kṛṣṇā01 was to choose her bridegroom, Arjuna performed a difficult task and won her hand.
 From that day, he was respected by everyone in the world as a great archer.
 He became like a Sun on the battlefield, harrowing to behold.
 He defeated all the kings and all the main tribes.
 Thus, the king02 could now perform the Rājasūya 03 sacrifice.
 Through the wise counsel of Kṛṣṇa and the prowess of Bhīma and Arjuna, Yudhiṣṭhira killed Jarāsandha04 and the swollen-head king of Cedī05 and thus obtained the right to perform the Rājasūya, rich in provisions and sacrificial offerings and full of merit.
-Durayodhana came to this sacrifice and saw on all sides the great wealth of the Pāṇḍavas
+Durayodhana came to this sacrifice and saw from all sides the great wealth of the Pāṇḍavas — the offerings, precious stones, gold, jewels, cattle, horses, elephants, and treasure.
+On seeing this, his envy made him angry.
+He fumed when he saw the assembly hall, like a celestial chariot built by Maya.
+Before Vāsudeva, he was mocked by Bhīma, who said he was of common birth when he got confused by the architectural deceptions.

 'It was reported to Dhṛtarāṣṭra that while he was enjoying himself with various objects and valuable things, his son had turned pale, yellow, and thin.
 Out of affection for his son, the blind king permitted him to play the game of dice.
 When Vāsudeva heard this, he became furious.
 Though he was not pleased, he did nothing to stop the dispute and overlooked the fatal game and other unjust acts as they increased in importance.
 Despite Vidura, Bhīṣma, Droṇa06, and Kṛpa07, the son of Śāradvata08, he made the Kṣatriyas kill each other in the great war that followed.